 Schedule and location

-- Thursday, April 30, 2020: Online materials become available
+Wednesday, April 14, 2021, noon, Central time: Online materials become available

-Fees and Registration
+Fees and registration

 Chris Benda, aka Illinois Botanizer, is a botanist and past president of the Illinois Native Plant Society.
 He teaches at Southern Illinois University and The Morton Arboretum.
 He is an accomplished photographer and author of several publications about natural areas in Illinois.
 Find him at www.illinoisbotanizer.com.

 - A unique email address for each participant is required at registration.
-Please add email@example.com to your email address book; you will be receiving emails from this address about the class.